brianeshores/tweeter/README.md

 serve the saved tweets for render.
 Ajax and jquery where used along with javascript, css and HTML to create this app.

+## Setup Instructions

+- Fork this repository, then clone your fork of this repository.
+- Install dependencies using the npm install command.
+- Start the web server using the npm run local command.
+The app will be served at http://localhost:8080/.
+- Go to http://localhost:8080/ in your browser.

 ## Dependencies